davidwynter/deductive_reasoning_framework/README.md

    - Select a dataset and configure the percentage ranges for each ML model.
    - Run Ray Tune to optimize the model contributions and maximize the matched triples during inference.

+5. **BaseURL Selection:**
+   - The base_url parameter represents the base URI (Uniform Resource Identifier) that is used to create fully qualified URIs for subjects, predicates, and objects in the RDF graph.
+For example, if you pass http://example.org as the base_url, a subject like "Barack_Obama" will be converted into the URI http://example.org/Barack_Obama.
+   - How is base_url Usually Chosen?

+    - Domain Name:
+        Use of an Organizational Domain: Typically, base_url is chosen based on the domain of the organization or project.
+For example, if the organization is "Example Corp" with the domain "example.com", the base URL might be http://example.com/data.
+        Ensures Uniqueness: Using a domain-controlled URL ensures that the URIs are globally unique and can be dereferenced if published on the web.

+    - Context-Specific URIs:
+        Project or Dataset-Specific: The base_url may include specific paths related to the project or dataset being managed.
+For example, http://example.com/dataset1 for a specific dataset.
+        Versioning: Sometimes, the base URL may include versioning information, e.g., http://example.com/v1/data.

+    - Default or Placeholder URIs:
+        Development and Testing: During development or testing, it's common to use placeholders like http://example.org or http://localhost.
+        Non-Public Data: If the data is not intended to be public, a generic URL like http://example.org might be used.

+    - Best Practices for Choosing base_url:

+      Stability: Ensure that the base_url is stable and doesn't change frequently, as URIs are meant to be persistent identifiers.
+      Consistency: Use a consistent pattern across datasets and projects within the same domain.
+      Descriptive: Where possible, include descriptive elements in the base_url to indicate the nature of the data or its source.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Make sure to update the documentation and include tests for any new functionality.